When you’re first getting started in your business – YES is our go-to answer to nearly every question.

 49:30 Why you’ve got to get clarity about all the deliverables and the true value of each of those deliverables when it comes to each of your offers.

-51:00 How to respond when clients ask if you can add something else to the project – remember clarity is KIND!
+51:00 How to respond when clients ask if you can add something else to the project – remember CLEAR IS KIND!
 Let them know immediately what the additional cost and timeline will be.

 52:22 When you should upgrade your clients to the next level of service when they are requesting additional deliverables or additional work from you.

 Take Action!
 Build out your Client SOP::